danphenderson/baldin/README.md

 ### Futher Considerations

-When modifying the api, generate the `frontend/schema.d.ts` using the openapi-typescript package:
+When modifying the API, generate the `frontend/schema.d.ts` using the openapi-typescript package:

 `npx openapi-typescript ./openapi.json -o ./schema.d.ts`